pbzona/microfrontend-ecomm/README.md

 To understand micro-frontends, you must also understand module federation.
 This project implements it via Webpack and its `ModuleFederationPlugin` but there are plenty of other tools for this as well.

+So what is module federation exactly?
+Taken from the plugin's [documentation](https://webpack.js.org/plugins/module-federation-plugin/):

+> The `ModuleFederationPlugin` allows a build to provide or consume modules with other independent builds at runtime.

 In this application, the container will be the **host**, while the products and cart frontends will be the **remotes**.
 In a real world example, the remotes would usually be served by another application rather than living in the same repo.

+For more information, read [this](https://webpack.js.org/concepts/module-federation/).

 ## What's with all the files?